Force field (chemistry): Parameterization

 A large number of workflows and parametrization procedures have been employed in the past decades using different data and optimization strategies for determining the force field parameters.
 They differ significantly, which is also due to different focuses of different developments.
 The parameters for molecular simulations of biological macromolecules such as proteins, DNA, and RNA were often derived/transferred from observations for small organic molecules, which are more accessible for experimental studies and quantum calculations.

 Atom types are defined for different elements as well as for the same elements in sufficiently different chemical environments.
 For example, oxygen atoms in water and an oxygen atoms in a carbonyl functional group are classified as different force field types.
 Typical molecular force field parameter sets include values for atomic mass, atomic charge, Lennard-Jones parameters for every atom type, as well as equilibrium values of bond lengths, bond angles, and dihedral angles.
 The bonded terms refer to pairs, triplets, and quadruplets of bonded atoms, and include values for the effective spring constant for each potential.

-Heuristic force field parametrization procedures have been very successful for many years, but recently criticized since they are usually not fully automated and therefore subject to some subjectivity of the developers, which also brings problems regarding the reproducibility of the parametrization procedure.
+Heuristic force field parametrization procedures have been very successful for many years, but have recently been criticized since they are usually not fully automated and therefore subject to some subjectivity of the developers, which also brings problems regarding the reproducibility of the parametrization procedure.

 Efforts to provide open source codes and methods include openMM and openMD.
 The use of semi-automation or full automation, without input from chemical knowledge, is likely to increase inconsistencies at the level of atomic charges, for the assignment of remaining parameters, and likely to dilute the interpretability and performance of parameters.